psychemedia/island-storynotes/godshill_to_do.md

  Undercliff, Isle of Wight
 p116-7

- “ THE BISHOP’S ACRE ”
+ " THE BISHOP’S ACRE "
 around which such a halo of mystery has grown, must now be con- sidered.
 This plot of ground at the foot of the Down stands on the north side of St. Boniface Road, just outside the parish boundaries, and before Ventnor, in 1867, was constituted a separate Urban Authority, formed a part of the Newchurch parish.
 Several interesting stories have arisen in connection with it.
 The earliest I can find is the following :
-” There are few places of antiquity but wj||^t have some extraordinary stories told of them.
-Among those circulate in this neighbourhood is the following A gentleman mistaking his road during a heavy snow, and descending, in consequence of it, the steep down of St. Boniface, on horseback, he was so affected by the danger he was in, that he vowed if ever he reached the bottom of the hill in safety, he would, as a memento of the kindness of Providence, purchase the land, and present it toihe church of Shanklin.”
+" There are few places of antiquity but wj||^t have some extraordinary stories told of them.
+Among those circulate in this neighbourhood is the following A gentleman mistaking his road during a heavy snow, and descending, in consequence of it, the steep down of St. Boniface, on horseback, he was so affected by the danger he was in, that he vowed if ever he reached the bottom of the hill in safety, he would, as a memento of the kindness of Providence, purchase the land, and present it toihe church of Shanklin."
 Albin, five years later, repeats this version, and further says that :
-"It needs only to be added that a small parcel of land, containing about an acre, was given to the living in this situation, and, as supposed, in consequence of that vow.”2
+"It needs only to be added that a small parcel of land, containing about an acre, was given to the living in this situation, and, as supposed, in consequence of that vow."2

 1 Hassell, Tour to /.
 JV,, vol. ii, pp. x-a.
 3 Albin, ffist. of I, p.
 494

 The story, as related by Adams, varies the particulars :
-“ Good St. Boniface, during a very stormy night, having missed his path, found himself descending this steep,—not a very pleasant expedition on horse* back,—and thereupon vowed that if he reached the bottom in safety, he would purchase the land where he alighted, and endow with it the Church of Shanklin.
+" Good St. Boniface, during a very stormy night, having missed his path, found himself descending this steep,—not a very pleasant expedition on horse* back,—and thereupon vowed that if he reached the bottom in safety, he would purchase the land where he alighted, and endow with it the Church of Shanklin.
 He did descend in safety, and he piously kept his vow ; —the land is known in remembrance thereof as the "Bishop’s Acre." ** l
 The tradition, as related by Canon Venables is :
 **
 That a certain bishop who, riding over the Downs, lost his way in a thick mist, and to his horror found himself on the brink of the precipitous face
-Canon Venables says, in alluding to the legend, ” that the story does account, in a manner not altogether incredible, for the singular fact that this little rectangular plot lying by itself in the midst of other pro- perty, and not even in the parish of Bonchurch, has belonged to the Rector from time immemorial.”
-As the ” old sea captain ” says in his
+Canon Venables says, in alluding to the legend, " that the story does account, in a manner not altogether incredible, for the singular fact that this little rectangular plot lying by itself in the midst of other pro- perty, and not even in the parish of Bonchurch, has belonged to the Rector from time immemorial."
+As the " old sea captain " says in his
-Wanderings in the Isle of Wight, ” it is a curious tale, but as to the truth of it—that is quite another story.”
+Wanderings in the Isle of Wight, " it is a curious tale, but as to the truth of it—that is quite another story."
 In the Appendix to Worsley’s History a charter of Walter de Insula is given, g?anting land on the side of St. Boniface, next to Luccombe, to the monks of Quarr Abbey.
 The charter is couched in the following terms :
-” Sciant praesentes et futuri quod ego Walterus de Insula, assensu et voluntate Galfridi filii et haeredis mei, dedi et concessi Deo et beatae Marie de Quarraria et monachis ibidem Deo servientibus terram cultibilem lateris mentis sancti Bonifacii qui est versus Luvecumbam,” etc.3
+" Sciant praesentes et futuri quod ego Walterus de Insula, assensu et voluntate Galfridi filii et haeredis mei, dedi et concessi Deo et beatae Marie de Quarraria et monachis ibidem Deo servientibus terram cultibilem lateris mentis sancti Bonifacii qui est versus Luvecumbam," etc.3
-Mr. Percy Stone gives the purport of the charter clearly : —” A feoff- ment in fee of Land made to the monks of Quarrer according to boundaries set by common assent of the Parties.
+Mr. Percy Stone gives the purport of the charter clearly : —" A feoff- ment in fee of Land made to the monks of Quarrer according to boundaries set by common assent of the Parties.
 Gift by Walter de Insula, with the consent of his son Geoffery, of the side of St. Boniface down next Luccombe : testibus*Will. filio Stur, Will Avenel.
-Seal, a knight riding at speed in his right hand the bridle, in his left extended a hawk.”^ The date of the charter is not given, and though assigned to the time of Henry III, is probably of an earlier date, towards the close of King John’s reign.
+Seal, a knight riding at speed in his right hand the bridle, in his left extended a hawk."^ The date of the charter is not given, and though assigned to the time of Henry III, is probably of an earlier date, towards the close of King John’s reign.
 Walter de Insula died in 1221; the son, Geoffrey, was probably of full age when he assented to the grant, and therefore born by or before 1201.
 The gift could not have been to the church of Shanklin, since that church was not founded till a later period—after 1305 and before 1333.
 The edifice is not mentioned in the Dean’s return of the Island churches, but is referred to in Bishop Stratford’s register, 1323--33, and is then in the presentation of John de Insula, the probable founder of the church
 ^ Adams, /.
 IV., p.
 199. * W., App., No. 64.
 2 Venables, Ct. to /.
 W., p.
 218. ^ Archit.
 Antigt., vol. i, p. no. and the patron of the Bonchurch tiving.
 Shankiin was a chapelry—^not having the right of burial or of administering the sacraments, and the residents had to resort to Brading in order to bury their dead.
 The Bishop could not have been St. Boniface, who lived several centuries earlier.
 When the temporalities belonging to Quarr Abbey were dis- persed, there is no deed to show how this parcel of land became attached to the Bonchurch living.
 It was not unusual however, where monas- teries had been previously established, to transfer the tithes, glebe, etc., to a church of later foundation in the locality from whence the offerings were derived, the consent of the Bishop having first been obtained.
 Mr. F. J. Hughes, the present owner of 5, 6.
-7, and 8, St. Boniface Terrace, rents part of the glebe land known as “ Bishop’s Acre ” on lease, renewable every twenty-one years, from the Ecclesiastical Com- missioners acid the Rector of Bonchurch, at an annual rental of £12, The land thus leased is included in and forms part of the garden ground attached to the houses.
+7, and 8, St. Boniface Terrace, rents part of the glebe land known as " Bishop’s Acre " on lease, renewable every twenty-one years, from the Ecclesiastical Com- missioners acid the Rector of Bonchurch, at an annual rental of £12, The land thus leased is included in and forms part of the garden ground attached to the houses.
-^‘ST. BONIFACE WISHING WELL.”
+^‘ST. BONIFACE WISHING WELL."
 There is another feature connected w'ith the early history of Ventnor which ought to be noticed.
-The “Wishing Well,” or “Holywell Spring,” as it is called by Worsley, is situated on the steep face of the down, not far from its summit, and although, in these later days, it has fallen from its high estate, and its claims are barely recognised, has still several interesting points connected . with it which call for notice.
+The "Wishing Well," or "Holywell Spring," as it is called by Worsley, is situated on the steep face of the down, not far from its summit, and although, in these later days, it has fallen from its high estate, and its claims are barely recognised, has still several interesting points connected . with it which call for notice.
 Its antiquity is undoubted, and if the past history could be traced we should have to go back many centuries to a period when well-worship was in vogue.
 This of itself should excite the interest and enlist the sympathies of all who visit the spot.
 Reverence, or in other words, well- worship, can be traced from the most remote antiquity all the world over.
 It appears to have been common alike to the Pagan Celts and to the Saxon Christians.
 It was found difficult to put down this worship, and many edicts of the Church were directed against it, from the 5th to the nth centuries.
 What could not be suppressed would appear to have been at last sanctioned under the patronage of the Saints; hence we have St. Boniface Well, St. Lawrence Well and Holiwell, Niton, in the neighbourhood, as examples of such holy wells.
-“I think there can be little doubt,” writes Mr. T. W. Shore, “ that the ‘ Wishing Wells ’ are survivals^! the medieval holy wells.
+"I think there can be little doubt," writes Mr. T. W. Shore, " that the ‘ Wishing Wells ’ are survivals^! the medieval holy wells.
 In Hampshire and the Isle of Wight we have a considerable number of wells and springs which had a sanctity in previous centuries, and which have, or had, a ‘ Folk Lore ’ of their own down to the last century.
-First, in point of interest, amon^ these is St. Boniface Well, at Bon- church.”!
+First, in point of interest, amon^ these is St. Boniface Well, at Bon- church."!
 The earliest reference to the Well is found in the pages of Tomkins’ Tour to the Island, showing that the sanctity of the well and its claims
-: were duly recognised —“
+: were duly recognised —"
 Just above the house (St. Boniface House) is 1 Shore, Memorial VoL, p.
 99 (H. F. C).

 a spring, which was formerly held in high veneration by the seamen.
 It was their custom, in passing this place, to lower the fore-topmast in reverence to St. Boniface.
-A further notice occurs in the pages of Englefield : —“ Near to the top of the slope, and in the steepest part of it, is a small spring, famous by the name of St. Boniface’s Well, and regarded by the people with a sort of religious veneration,” adding later : —“ I climbed up the steep side, by the path which leads to the celebrated Well of St. Boniface, which, however, was at that time a very inconsiderable spring.
+A further notice occurs in the pages of Englefield : —" Near to the top of the slope, and in the steepest part of it, is a small spring, famous by the name of St. Boniface’s Well, and regarded by the people with a sort of religious veneration," adding later : —" I climbed up the steep side, by the path which leads to the celebrated Well of St. Boniface, which, however, was at that time a very inconsiderable spring.
 A spring at this height is a most remarkable circumstance, and the only instance of the kind in the whole range of chalk downs.
-It indicates some stratum within the hill differing from the chalk, which would certainly let the rain water sink through its substance here, as it does everywhere else. ”2 The late Canon Venables
+It indicates some stratum within the hill differing from the chalk, which would certainly let the rain water sink through its substance here, as it does everywhere else.
+"2 The late Canon Venables
 : says —
-“ The remarkable fact of a spring bursting forth at so great an elevation is alike interesting to the geologist and to the lover of old superstitions, from the reverence which it is said, was formerly shown to it.
-The popular belief was, that if the well were reached without once looking back, any wish formed while drinking the water would certainly be granted, and the story goes that the lads and lasses of the neigh- bourhood used to resort to the well on St. Boniface Day to deck it with garlands of flowers.”3 This custom, I need hardly say, no longer exists among the merrymakings of the district, but is buried in oblivion, with many other partially religious observances of the olden times in “ Merrie England.”
+" The remarkable fact of a spring bursting forth at so great an elevation is alike interesting to the geologist and to the lover of old superstitions, from the reverence which it is said, was formerly shown to it.
+The popular belief was, that if the well were reached without once looking back, any wish formed while drinking the water would certainly be granted, and the story goes that the lads and lasses of the neigh- bourhood used to resort to the well on St. Boniface Day to deck it with garlands of flowers."3 This custom, I need hardly say, no longer exists among the merrymakings of the district, but is buried in oblivion, with many other partially religious observances of the olden times in " Merrie England."

 ---

 1884 Isle of Wight Davenport

-Several stone coffins have,at different times,been excavated at Quarr;afewcoinsandsomeotherrelicshavealsobeendiscovered,but not of a nature or in such abundance as to satisfy the antiquary, or throw any vivid light upon the history of the abbey.
-In 1857 a curious discovery was made by some labourers engaged in the con structionof a new road through the old abbey grounds,of “three small stone boxes or chests, each chest being about two feet in length and one foot wide.
+Several stone coffins have,at different times,been excavated at Quarr;a few coins and some other relics have also been discovered, but not of a nature or in such abundance as to satisfy the antiquary, or throw any vivid light upon the history of the abbey.
+In 1857 a curious discovery was made by some labourers engaged in the con structionof a new road through the old abbey grounds,of "three small stone boxes or chests, each chest being about two feet in length and one foot wide.
 They were placed side by side,—two of them nearly close together, and the third a foot or two to the south.
 Upon removing the heavy stones of which the lids were composed, three human skeletons in a good state of preservation were found.

 ENVIRONS OF RYDE.
 163